babylonchain/btc-staker/README.md

 **Note** Make sure to use only one finality provider BTC public key in the `--finality-providers-pks` flag of the
 `stake`
-command, as multiple providers are not supported.
+command, as multiple providers are not currently supported.

 ```bash
 $ stakercli daemon babylon-finality-providers